*Halloween Parade on Main Street-Monday-Oct 29, 2018-3:30 pm *Basketball Tryout Registration is OPEN *

 The Westport PAL is one of Westport's oldest youth Organizations.

-Youth Athletic Programs, Academic Scholarships and their support of the Westport Community.
+Youth Athletic Programs, College Scholarships and their support of the Westport Community.

 retired police officers and volunteers from our Community.